AlexG1991/Getting_and_Cleaning_Data_Course_Project/codebook.md

 ### Variables

--dataActivityTest - table contains of Y_test.txt
+- dataActivityTest - table contains of Y_test.txt
--dataActivityTrain - table contains of Y_train.txt
+- dataActivityTrain - table contains of Y_train.txt
--dataSubjectTrain - table contains of subject_train.txt
+- dataSubjectTrain - table contains of subject_train.txt
--dataSubjectTrain - table contains of subject_test.txt
+- dataSubjectTrain - table contains of subject_test.txt
--dataFeaturesTest - table contains of X_test.txt
+- dataFeaturesTest - table contains of X_test.txt
--dataFeaturesTrain - table contains of X_train.txt
+- dataFeaturesTrain - table contains of X_train.txt
--dataSubject - table contains the combination of tables dataSubjectTrain and dataSubjectTrain -dataActivity - table contains the combination of tables dataActivityTest and dataActivityTrain -dataFeatures - table contains the combination of tables dataFeaturesTrain and dataFeaturesTest -dataFeaturesNames - table contains the Features names of dataFeatures -dataCombine - table contains the combination of tables dataSubject and dataActivity -Data - table contains the merge of tables dataCombine and dataFeatures with the respective Features names and column names -Data2 - table contains the aggregate and the mean of subject and activity of Data
+- dataSubject - table contains the combination of tables dataSubjectTrain and dataSubjectTrain
+- dataActivity - table contains the combination of tables dataActivityTest and dataActivityTrain
+- dataFeatures - table contains the combination of tables dataFeaturesTrain and dataFeaturesTest
+- dataFeaturesNames - table contains the Features names of dataFeatures
+- dataCombine - table contains the combination of tables dataSubject and dataActivity
+- Data - table contains the merge of tables dataCombine and dataFeatures with the respective Features names and column names
+- Data2 - table contains the aggregate and the mean of subject and activity of Data

 ### Output